learn how get a handle on homework without much ado.

 Organization is extremely important when it comes to your academic life.
 A homework journal or planner will help you stay on top of all of your responsibilities and help you create work plans each week.
 Keep all of your important deadlines in one place and break up difficult assignments so that you work on them throughout the week, instead of the night before they are due.

 Task lists are extremely helpful in keeping you organized and in creating a method for self-motivation as you witness your progress.
 Instead of thinking of your homework assignment as a whole, you should break it up into several smaller and manageable tasks.
 For instance, if you have to complete 20 math problems you can break this up into 4 tasks of 5 problems each.
 Doing this will help you stay motivated as you see your assignment get smaller and smaller with each step.
+You can divide the assignments into two parts: the ones you can tackle on your own and those you need help with.
+Then go online and get a helper do my homework for money while you are doing the easy tasks.

 Developing a regular routine, which means starting at around the same time each night, is a great way to get through your assignments more efficiently.
 This can be harder in the higher grades and in college where class schedules are different from day to day.
 Nonetheless, you should look to develop a pattern so that your mind can identify the triggers and quickly shift your mood and mode of thought to prepare you to do some serious work.